ChippySquared/ChippySquared.github.io/README.md

 - **Interactive Elements**: You interact with objects in the environment to reveal details.
 - **Dynamic Experience**: Combines a game-like experience with portfolio presentation, responsive controls, and fast loading times.
-- **Responsive Design**: Optimized for browsers on both desktop and mobile devices.
+- **Responsive Design**: Optimised for browsers on both desktop and mobile devices.

 ## Technologies Used